blakeanneberg/CCNA/analyzing_existing_subnets.md

 - Write 0s in the subnet ID
 - Write 255s in subnet Broadcast Address
 4. If Mask is neither 0 nor 255:
-- Calculate Maig = 256 - Mask_Value
+- Calculate Magic number = 256 - Mask_Value
-- Subnet ID: Use nearest magic MULTIPLE (not greater than)
+- Subnet ID: Use nearest magic MULTIPLE (not greater than) to match the addresses value
 - Broadcast: use next magic multiple, minus 1
 5. To find the range of addressess
 - In 4th octet, Subnet ID and add 1